Question: "What is the Day-Age Theory?"Recommended Resource:

-Answer: Although Moses wrote the book of Genesis approximately 3,400 years ago, it has been in just the last couple of centuries that serious debate over the nature and date of creation has developed.
+Although Moses wrote the book of Genesis approximately 3,400 years ago, it has been in just the last few centuries when serious debate over the nature and date of the original creation has developed.
 Consequently, there are now several creation theories, one of which is the Day-Age Theory.
 In short, this is a belief that the “days” spoken of in the first chapter of Genesis are sequential periods and not literal, 24-hour days.
 Each day, therefore, is thought to represent a much longer, albeit undefined, period of time, such as a million or more years.
-Essentially, it is an attempt to harmonize Scripture with theistic evolution, or at least with the concept of an “old” earth.
+This is rooted in an effort to harmonize our understanding of the Bible with what appears to be overwhelming scientific evidence of an “old” earth.